giovannicandido/notification-server/docs/index.md

 ## Configuration of email

 Use this configuration on file.
-In production this can be override by ENV variables ou command line.
+In production this can be override by ENV variables or command line.
 See [Spring Boot Config]

     mail.from=no-reply@test.com
     spring.mail.host=localhost